Oxford City Council transformed the western part of Broad Street into 'Broad Meadow' between July and October 2021.

 In November 2021, Broad Meadow won a plaque at the Oxford Preservation Trust Awards, with the project being commended for “bringing liveliness and hope for the future of Broad Street for our summer enjoyment”.

-The project was made possible through partnership working by a range of stakeholders, including bus operators, Broad Street colleges and businesses, emergency services, and Oxfordshire County Council.
+Broad Meadow, which was installed by ODS, was made possible through partnership working by a range of stakeholders, including bus operators, Broad Street colleges and businesses, emergency services, and Oxfordshire County Council.

 Broad Meadow was created using local suppliers and recycled materials.

 When the scheme ended, the City Council donated elements of Broad Meadow - including planters, seating, plants and turf - to six local organisations: Blackbird Leys Adventure Playground, Cowley Children’s Allotment, Marston Community Gardening, Oxford Urban Wildlife Group, St Ebbe’s Primary School and St Mary Magdalen Church.

 The organisations were chosen because they demonstrated a commitment to delivering ongoing public benefit from Broad Meadow.

 Broad Meadow was conceived during the Covid-19 pandemic in early 2021.
 The City Council then carried out discussions with technical experts and stakeholders, including local businesses, cycling groups and disabled people to help design the scheme.
 Oxfordshire County Council, the highways authority, granted permission to close part of Broad Street to traffic in June 2021.
 Broad Meadow was open between July and October 2021.